Ruthless30/InvoMate/README.md

-# 🧾 InvoicePro – Smart Invoicing & Planning for Small Businesses
+# 🧾 InvoMate – Smart Invoicing & Planning for Small Businesses

-**InvoicePro** is a desktop Java application that helps small business owners (like bakery shops, local producers, or delivery-based services) easily manage their clients, products, and invoices — with additional support for product planning reports.
+**InvoMate** is a desktop Java application that helps small business owners (like bakery shops, local producers, or delivery-based services) easily manage their clients, products, and invoices — with additional support for product planning reports.

 ---